 - Free fitness data app

 The Lanos Folding Exercise Bike comes with the qualities of both an upright and a recumbent bike.
 The LCD digital monitor displays time, calories, speed, and distance in miles.
 The pulse sensors built-in on the side handlebars track your heart rate.
 Be assured of a quiet and smooth ride with its precision-balanced flywheel.
 Its phone or tablet holder lets you enjoy your favorite videos while working out.
 The compact design enables easy storage as can you fold it to half, while it can be moved easily with the transportation wheels.
 You can customize your bike exercise with 10 levels of adjustable magnetic tension control.
 The cushioned and adjustable seat ensures a comfortable ride and an optimal sitting position.
-Watch this YouTuber’s review to get a better idea about the product and its functions.
+Watch this YouTuber’s review to get some practical insights and a better idea about this compact exercise equipment and its functions.

 - Dimensions: 32x20x41 inches